aakpinar42/aakpinar42/README.md

 - 👋 Hi, I’m @aakpinar42
-- 👀 I’m interested in learning programming
+- 👀 I’m interested in mastering AI
-- 🌱 I’m currently started learning by using The Odin Project
+- 🌱 I’m currently studying AI at the University of Salzburg
 - 📫 How to reach me:
 - aliakpinar.at@gmail.com